Check the $60 tier, resale fee, and full trip budget together.

 | Hotel and travel budget | Can I afford the trip if the ticket plan changes? | Hotel booking hub |

-Total budget checklist
+Total budget checks

 Before buying, write down: